 In the event of a Terror Attack, the advice from the police is to RUN - HIDE - TELL.
 Please watch this short video: https://www.youtube.com/watch?v=QUCW_mk35Xc

 Following the Grenfell Fire incident on 15 June 2017, Kent County Council (KCC) undertook a systematic check across its estate to identify any buildings of a similar construction.
 Fire Risk Assessments are a school delegated responsibility and in order to collate the latest position across the schools estate, KCC issued a mandatory fire audit return to all schools for which KCC has a management responsibility (this includes Oakley School).
 KCC also undertook a fire safety audit of all premises including schools.
 There is also guidance for reducing the fire risk in your home, please see below.

 Has something happened online that has made you feel worried or unsafe about someone or yourself:-

 Supporting our children and young people to keep themselves safe

 As you can see from our website our moto is "Work Hard - Be Kind - Have Fun - Stay Safe".
-The vast majority of our children and young people can quote these four phrases when a member of staff asks "What does Mr Tillman (Headteacher) tell you to do while you're at school?"
+The vast majority of our children and young people can quote these four phrases when a member of staff asks "What does Mr Tillman (Executive Head) tell you to do while you're at school?"
 The words are also embedded in our school song.

 We hold regular class and whole school assemblies to promote the fourth phrase "Stay Safe" to ensure that all our children and young people understand how to keep themselves safe, not just at school, but on-line, at home and in their wider community and to promote what to do if they don't feel safe.
-Our latest school assembly, which was presented by students to students on our Tunbridge Wells site, is attached below for you to have a look at, if you would like to.

 Please don't hesitate to contact us if you have any concerns or need any advice, let's work together to keep our children and young people safe.